Financial Aid for International Programs

 Your federal financial aid package can be applied to any of the 150+ Carroll College exchange programs which are based on your Carroll tuition.
-Federal Financial Aid can also be applied to the three Carroll College Study Abroad programs to Ireland, Italy and Morocco.
+Federal Financial Aid can also be applied to the two Carroll College Study Abroad programs to Italy and Morocco.
 If you have federal financial aid still available, it may also be applied to faculty-led short-term study abroad programs or internships resulting in Carroll College academic credit.
 Federal financial aid is not available for use on non-Carroll programs.

 Carroll College Merit Aid:

 In addition to your federal financial aid, your Carroll College Merit Aid applies to over 150 Carroll College Exchange Programs.